Military history of the North-West Frontier: 1878–1898 (Second Afghan War to Frontier Rebellion)

-In 1877, Amir Sher Ali received a Russian mission in Kabul, but refused to accept one from India.
+In 1877, Amir Sher Ali received a Russian mission in Kabul, but refused to accept one from the British.
 The following year Sher Ali signed a treaty with Russia.
-India sent a mission anyway, but the mission and its armed escort were denied passage through the Khyber Pass.
-India threatened to invade, and when no apology was forthcoming, did so.
+The British sent a mission anyway, but the mission and its armed escort were denied passage through the Khyber Pass.
+The British threatened to invade, and when no apology was forthcoming, did so.
 Sher Ali died while fleeing to Russian territory, and his son Yakub succeeded him.
-On May 26, 1879, Amir Yakub signed the Treaty of Gandamak, whereby Afghanistan surrendered its foreign policy to India, which in turn promised protection from aggression.
-Afghanistan ceded some territory and accepted a British Resident in Kabul.
+On May 26, 1879, Amir Yakub signed the Treaty of Gandamak, whereby Afghanistan surrendered its foreign policy to the British Empire, which in turn promised protection from aggression.
+Afghanistan ceded some territory and accepted a British Resident in Kabul until 1894.

 In September 1879, some six weeks after establishing his residency, Sir Louis Cavagnari and his escort were murdered.
 Hostilities promptly resumed.
 Yakub's army was defeated in September 1880, and his throne was offered to, and accepted by, Abdur Rahman, who agreed to surrender all claims on the Khyber, the Kurram, Sibi, and Pishin.